leapcode/bitmask_help/README.md

 * `@layout` -- Manually set the layout template to use for rendering this page.
 * `@this.alias` -- An alternate url path (or paths if the value is an array) where this page should be available.

-Note: for haml files, properties need to be prefixed with '-'.

 Tracking pages that need translating
 --------------------------------------------